-The new dashboard has also introduced a well-organized channel analytics page where you can check all your stats in one place and track them with ease.
+The new dashboard has also introduced a well-organized channel analytics page where you can easily check all your stats in one place and track them.

-You can access the Channel Analytics by opening your dashboard and then going to the menu on the left edge of the screen.
-There’s Channel under Analytics section, so click to open it.
-In this page, you can see:
+You can access Channel Analytics by opening your dashboard and then going to the menu on the left edge of the screen.
+There’s Channel under the Analytics section, so click to open it.
+On this page, you can see:

 - The average number of viewers of your videos,

 - How many new followers do you have,